ltrgoddard/thesis/temp.markdown

 recounted a number of the society’s events for the year, the account describes how

-> Dr \[David\] Daiches introduced the poetry of Wallace Stevens to an
+> \singlespacing Dr \[David\] Daiches introduced the poetry of Wallace
-> audience largely unacquainted with the extent of his work, and Dr
+> Stevens to an audience largely unacquainted with the extent of his
-> Davie presented a most forceful case for the major stature of Ezra
+> work, and Dr Davie presented a most forceful case for the major
-> Pound’s *Cantos* against the concerted reluctance of a section of the
+> stature of Ezra Pound’s *Cantos* against the concerted reluctance of a
-> audience to admit anything of the sort.
-We hasten to reassure Dr
+> section of the audience to admit anything of the sort.
+We hasten to
-> Davie, however, that things may not be as bad as they must have
+> reassure Dr Davie, however, that things may not be as bad as they must
-> seemed.[^75]
+> have seemed.[^75]

 \noindent While brief, this account carries a clear sense of scholarly
 community: an implication, particularly in the gentle humour of the